Geoffrey Elton: Historical perspective

 Elton was a staunch admirer of Margaret Thatcher and Winston Churchill.
 He was also a fierce critic of Marxist historians, who he argued were presenting seriously flawed interpretations of the past.
 In particular, Elton was opposed to the idea that the English Civil War was caused by socioeconomic changes in the 16th and 17th centuries, arguing instead that it was largely due to the incompetence of the Stuart kings.
 Elton was also famous for his role in the Carr–Elton debate when he defended the nineteenth century interpretation of empirical, 'scientific' history most famously associated with Leopold von Ranke against E. H. Carr's views.
 Elton wrote his 1967 book The Practice of History largely in response to Carr's 1961 book What is History?.

 Elton was a strong defender of the traditional methods of history and was appalled by postmodernism, saying, for example, that "we are fighting for the lives of innocent young people beset by devilish tempters who claim to offer higher forms of thought and deeper truths and insights – the intellectual equivalent of crack, in fact.
 Any acceptance of these theories – even the most gentle or modest bow in their direction – can prove fatal."
 Ex-pupils of his such as John Guy claim he did embody a "revisionist streak," reflected both in his work on Cromwell, his attack on John Neale's traditionalist account of Elizabeth I's parliaments, and in his support for a more contingent and political set of causes for the English Civil War of the mid-seventeenth century.

 In 1990 Elton was one of the leading historians behind the setting up of the History Curriculum Association.
 The Association advocated a more knowledge-based history curriculum in schools.
 It expressed "profound disquiet" at the way history was being taught in the classroom and observed that the integrity of history was threatened.

 Elton saw the duty of historians as empirically gathering evidence and objectively analysing what the evidence has to say.
 As a traditionalist, he placed great emphasis on the role of individuals in history instead of abstract, impersonal forces.
 For instance, his 1963 book Reformation Europe is in large part concerned with the duel between Martin Luther and the Holy Roman Emperor Charles V. Elton objected to cross-disciplinary efforts such as efforts to combine history with anthropology or sociology.
 He saw political history as the best and most important kind of history.
-Elton had no use for those who seek history to make myths, to create laws to explain the past, or to produce theories such as Marxism.